maciejjerzyantosiak/rtb_exercise/README.md

-RTB House - recruitment tasks
+RTB House - task made for the technical part of interview process